Demystifying Figure AI pricing: What we know in 2026

 The skepticism around Figure AI’s immediate value makes sense.
 It’s a huge investment with a payoff that's still pretty theoretical.
 How do you convince your boss to spend millions on tech that's still finding its feet?

-With eesel AI, you don’t have to guess.
+With eesel, you don't have to guess.
 Its simulation mode lets you test your AI agent on thousands of your past support tickets before it ever talks to a real customer.
-This gives you a solid forecast of how many tickets it will solve, how it will affect your team’s workload, and how much money you could save.
+After years of watching confident-sounding bots quietly give wrong answers, this is the step I'd never skip: you get a solid forecast of your resolution rate, how it will affect your team's workload, and how much money you could save.
 You get to see the exact return on investment before you commit, so you can start automating with confidence, beginning with a small scope and growing as you see the results.

 The future is cool, but today's problems need today's AI